-Today, oil from the eucalyptus tree (Eucalyptus globulus) is used in many over-the-counter cough and cold products to relieve congestion.
+Today, oil from the eucalyptus tree (Eucalyptus globulus) appears in many over-the-counter cough and cold products to relieve congestion.
 Eucalyptus oil is also used in creams and ointments to relieve muscle and joint pain, and in some mouthwashes.

-It can be dangerous to take eucalyptus oil by mouth.
-Do not do so unless your doctor tells you to.
+DO NOT take eucalyptus oil by mouth unless your doctor tells you to.
 Ingesting eucalyptus oil can be dangerous.

 Cough and cold

 Many medicines to treat coughs and the common cold contain eucalyptus.
-It's found in many lozenges, cough syrups, rubs, and vapor baths throughout the United States and Europe.
+It is found in many lozenges, cough syrups, rubs, and vapor baths throughout the United States and Europe.
 Herbalists often recommend using fresh leaves in gargles to soothe sore throats and treat bronchitis and sinusitis.

 Plaque and gum disease

 On the skin, eucalyptus oil has been used to treat arthritis, boils, sores, and wounds.
 The oil is also used in some insect repellents.
-One study found that an oil of lemon eucalyptus product may also keep ticks away.
+Preliminary studies have also shown that oil of lemon eucalyptus may also keep ticks away.

 The leaves and oil of the eucalyptus plant are used as medicine.
 Eucalyptus oil is made from the fresh leaves and branch tops of the eucalyptus plant.
 Eucalyptus leaves contain flavonoids (plant-based antioxidants), volatile oils, and tannins.
 Researchers think tannins may help reduce inflammation.